Profile information

 Description

-This is an NGO combating climate change, conserving biodiversity and working with communities by conserving forests and regenerating Andean Cloud forest in Yarumal, Colombia.
-We run the Nature Reserve, a 702 ha forest land sitting on a biodiversity hotspot at the northern end of the Andes.
+We are an NGO combating climate change, conserving biodiversity and working with communities by conserving forests and regenerating Andean Cloud forest in Yarumal, Colombia.
+We run the a nature reserve, a 702 ha forest land sitting on a biodiversity hotspot at the northern end of the Andes.

 In our work we try to combine community projects, donations, payments for ecosystem services and ecotourism to generate financial sustainability for the nature reserve while creating jobs and education opportunities for our neighbors.

 The House is located right in the middle of the nature reserve.
-It has 5 separate rooms sleeping more than 20 visitors, has Starlink internet, (cold water) showers, a kitchen, washing machine and other basic amenities.
-Yarumal is about 3 hours by road from Medellin and once in Yarumal there are motos, public transportation or hired 4*4 cars that can bring you to the Nature Reserve in about 1 hour.
+It has 5 separate rooms sleeping more than 20 visitors, has Starlink internet, COLD water showers, a kitchen, washing machine and other basic amenities.
+Yarumal is about 3-3.5 hours by road from Medellin and once in Yarumal there are motorcycles, public transportation or hired 4*4 cars that can bring you to the Nature Reserve in about 1 hour (at your own cost).
 Then you will have to walk or ride a mule for about 30-45 from the next unpaved road to get to the House.
+CURRENTLY THIS WALK IS LONGER DUE TO ROAD CLOSURE UNTIL APROX JAN 2026.
 There are other locations with accommodation across the reserve which you may be able to use depending on the tasks you would help with.

-If you love to support real conservation work in a massive biodiversity hotspot, while enjoying unique nature, if you don't mind getting muddy feet and your hands dirty, and are not afraid of having to walk or horse-ride to get around, this may be something for you!
+If you love to support real conservation work in a massive biodiversity hotspot, while enjoying unique nature, if you don't mind getting muddy feet and your hands dirty, and are not afraid of having to walk or horse-ride to get around nor taking cold showers, this may be something for you!

 Types of help and learning opportunities